AJFree458/opus2_portfolio/README.md

     1. A navigation bar at the top of each page.
     2. A layout that is responsive to the screen that the page is being viewed on
     3. Images that are also responsive
+    4. An optional element is a sticky footer to the bottom of the page

 The content of the pages are: